owlzyseyes/Hypothesis-Testing-in-Healthcare/README.md

 ## Instructions

-To reproduce the analysis or contribute to the project, follow the steps outlined in the Jupyter Notebook (`analysis.ipynb`).
+To reproduce the analysis or contribute to the project, follow the steps outlined in the Jupyter Notebook (`notebook.ipynb`).

 Feel free to explore the dataset and contribute to the enhancement of drug safety analysis.